-Detailed information regarding procedures for the release of casefile information and reports are addressed in the QOM.
+Detailed information regarding procedures for the release of case records is addressed in the QOM.

 10.1 REPORTS

 Analytical results released from the laboratory shall be contained in a formal written report prepared in accordance with existing Crime Laboratory Division policy.
 Each case shall be technically reviewed before the corresponding report can be released.